Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 This chapter describes the overall concept of the CMSIS-Toolbox build process.
 It outlines the content of *csolution project files* that describes the software application, and contains references to examples and project templates.

 - [Project Examples](#project-examples) helps to get started with the tools.
+- [Software Layers](#software-layers) provide reusable configurations  and give projects a better structure.
 - [Project Structure](#project-structure) describes the overall structure of projects.
 - [Linker Script Management](#linker-script-management) defines the  available memory and controls the linker operation.
-- [Generator Support](#generator-support) explains how to use configuration tools such as STM32CubeMX or MCUXpresso Config.
+- [Generator Support](#generator-support) integrates configuration tools such as STM32CubeMX or MCUXpresso Config.

 ## Overview of Operation